rosana-t/Generation-ETL-project/README.md

 ## Grafana:

-##For all the members in the team to be able to acces Grafana:
+### For all the members in the team to be able to acces Grafana:

 1.)
 One person in the team is going to create a new instance and a new secuirty group in AWS using AWS "Amazon Linux v2" machine image and they will end up with the SSH key.

 2.)
-Save the key which automatically generates into any directory.
+Save the key into any directory.

 3.)
 Connect into the instance using SSH.

-4.)Run the following code:
+4.)
+Run the following code:

 ```ruby
 chmod 400 Daily-Grind-Key.pem